JosephScript/react-base-project/README.md

 When you run `npm init` fill in the details however you see fit.
 In my case I used `server.js` as my `main` file, and this will be the server that serves static assets.

-## webpack:
+## Webpack:

-Let's go ahead and create a webpack configuration file.
-With webpack we can bundle up all of our assets into a single JS package, which reduces wait time by the browser and includes all of our CSS and images!
+Let's go ahead and create a Webpack configuration file.
+With Webpack we can bundle up all of our assets into a single JS package, which reduces wait time by the browser and includes all of our CSS and images!
 In addition we can use a module loader such as CommonJS, RequireJS, AMD, Browserify or ES2015/ES6 Imports right inside our JS files, write your JS using latest (ES6, ES7 and beyond) standards/features and transpile it into any target JavaScript version you like, as well use any CSS preprocessors (Sass and Less, or pure css) and post-processors (never write a vendor prefix again!), images processors (do you like Data URIs?) or any other file loaders we like.
 Everything is embedded right into the JS file!

 (You can optionally extract stylesheets into a css file, or export images instead of creating embedded data URIs if you like.)

-Let's install webpack:
+Let's install Webpack:

 ```
 npm install webpack --global